joshidipesh12/joshidipesh12.github.io/README.md

 <h3 align="center">Portfolio Website</h3>

   <p align="center">
-    This is the repository of my portfolio wesite's code.
-It can used as a templete for future projects.
+    This is the repository of my portfolio website's code-base.
+It can used as a template for future projects.
     <br />
     <a href="https://github.com/joshidipesh12/portfolio-nextjs"><strong>Explore the docs »</strong></a>
     <br />